isimmons/tickets-please/README.md

 We also cleaned up by creating a BaseTicketRequest with the mappedAttributes method.
 In this way we not only cleaned up those arrays of attributes in the controllers but also provided a way to do both PUT and PATCH requests with a one-liner and determine which attributes are in the request.

+## Using Policies for User Authorization
+Been waiting for this.
+Up to this point our users can do too much.
+Just to list a few issues, A user should not be able to update/replace another users ticket A user should not be able to delete another users ticket A user should not be able to change their own ticket to another users id A user may need to have rules about when they can delete their own tickets A user may also need to have rules about which fields they can update in their own tickets.
+Maybe admin or ticket-master (silly job title) should be the only one able to delete or update It all depends on business needs but as an API builder who does not know the clients needs, I have to try to think in a different way than I would if I were building the front end.
+Hmmm... some thought is required.

+There are a lot of different authorizations to consider and write and they would make the controller really messy if we put them in there.
+So we will use policies.

+Laravel 11 policies will be automatically registered, providing they follow convention Models/Ticket.php will need TicketPolicy.php.
+Also the policy must be in the app/Policies directory.

+One issue is making sure our model and the authorize method knows which version TicketPolicy to use.
+We fix that with the isAble custom method in the base ApiController class and our protected $policyClass in the TicketController.

+Laravel 11 authorize method is no longer available on the controller.
+There are a couple of ways to handle it.
+For now I'll go with Gate facade in ApiController. `Gate::authorize()`

+authorize is also available on an authenticated user object so request->user->authorize should work.
+Need to test.

+I ran into issues trying to use a versioned policy.
+In Laravel 11 the array of arguments passed to authorize as the second arg is simply args that go to the policy method.
+They have no effect on which policy is used.
+This is determined by the policy that is bound to the model when registered in AppServiceProvider.
+However, I found that I can register multiple policies to the same model and use Gate::policy to set the one used at runtime.
+See AppServiceProvider and the isAble method where i set the correct policy to use based on the $this->policyClass property in the controller.
+This allows me to have V1/TicketPolicy and V2/TicketPolicy